NSO-developer/nso-gitbook/development/core-concepts/northbound-apis/nso-snmp-agent.md

 ### Using the SNMP Alarm MIB

 Alarm Managers should subscribe to the notifications and read the alarm table to synchronize the alarm list.
-To do this you need an access view that matches the alarm MIB and creates a SNMP target.
-Default SNMP settings in NSO let you read the alarm MIB with v2c and community public.
-A target is set up in the following way, (assuming the SNMP Alarm Manager has IP address 192.168.1.1 and wants community string public in the v2c notifications):
+To do this you need an access view that matches the alarm MIB and creates an SNMP target.
+In the examples, the alarm target uses SNMPv3 `auth-priv` with the `initial` user and SHA/AES credentials.
+A target is set up in the following way, assuming the SNMP Alarm Manager has IP address `192.168.1.1` and is configured with the same SNMPv3 user:

 {% code title="Example: Subscribing to SNMP Alarms" %}
 ```bash